gibadanielsebastian/lan-file-sharer/README.md

 npm run dev
 # or
 # yarn dev
-The frontend should start on http://localhost:3000.Accessing LANShareOn the host machine: Open your browser and go to http://localhost:3000.From other devices on the same LAN:Find the LAN IP address of the machine hosting the application (e.g., 192.168.1.105).
-You can usually find this in your system's network settings.Open a browser on another device (computer, phone, tablet) connected to the same Wi-Fi or LAN and go to http://<HOST_MACHINE_LAN_IP>:3000 (e.g., http://192.168.1.105:3000).Important:Ensure your firewall on the host machine allows incoming connections on ports 3000 (for Next.js frontend) and 5000 (for Flask backend) from your local network.The backend (backend/app.py) attempts to dynamically configure CORS for your LAN IP.
-If you face issues connecting from other devices, you might need to manually adjust the allowed_origins list in backend/app.py to include the specific IP address of your frontend development machine or a broader range if you understand the security implications.⚙️ ConfigurationUpload Limit: The maximum file upload size is configured in backend/app.py (variable MAX_CONTENT_LENGTH).
-Default is 1GB.Allowed File Extensions: While the backend currently allows a broad range of extensions (see ALLOWED_EXTENSIONS in backend/app.py), this can be customized for more restrictive sharing.CORS (Cross-Origin Resource Sharing): The backend is configured to allow requests from the Next.js frontend.
-It dynamically tries to determine the host's LAN IP.
-If you encounter access issues from LAN devices, ensure the allowed_origins list in backend/app.py correctly reflects the address from which the frontend is being served.🖼️ Screenshots🛣️ Potential Future Enhancements[ ] Real-time upload progress bar.[ ]
-Option to delete uploaded files from the interface.[ ]
-User authentication for private sharing.[ ]
-Dark mode / Light mode toggle based on system preference (already partially implemented with CSS variables).[ ]
-QR code generation for easy access from mobile devices.[ ]
-More robust error handling and user feedback.🤝 ContributingContributions are welcome!
-If you have ideas for improvements or bug fixes, please feel free to:Fork the repository.Create a new branch (git checkout -b feature/YourAmazingFeature).Make your changes.Commit your changes (git commit -m 'Add some AmazingFeature').Push to the branch (git push origin feature/YourAmazingFeature).Open a Pull Request.Please ensure your code adheres to the existing style and that any new dependencies are necessary and well-justified.📜 LicenseThis project is licensed under the MIT License - see the LICENSE.md file for details (if you add one).If no LICENSE.md file is present, you might want to choose one like MIT and add it.
-For now, you can state:"This project is currently not licensed.
-Feel free to use it, but be aware that no specific permissions are granted."
+The frontend should start on http://localhost:3000.
 ```

+## Accessing LANShare

+-   **On the host machine: Open your browser and go to http://localhost:3000.**

+-   **From other devices on the same LAN:**

+    -   Find the LAN IP address of the machine hosting the application (e.g., 192.168.1.105).
+You can usually find this in your system's network settings.

+    -   Open a browser on another device (computer, phone, tablet) connected to the same Wi-Fi or LAN and go to http://<HOST_MACHINE_LAN_IP>:3000 (e.g., http://192.168.1.105:3000).